florimondmanca/love-asteroids/README.md

 # Asteroids

-Remake of the Asteroid classic retro game with Lua and [Love2D](https://love2d.org).
+Remake of the Asteroid classic retro game with Lua and [Love2D](https://love2d.org), still in development.

-## Current version

--

 ## Installation